CSC207-2022F-UofT/course-project-mewdy/README.md

 Mewdy is a configurable mood tracking application with customizable metric builder.

-How to run:
+## How to run:
 - pull from FEATURE-metric-summary
 - run Main.java
 - when the java swing window opens, click import
-- find the folder "test data" on your computer (it is located inside of the src folder)
+- find the folder "test data" on your computer (it is located inside the src folder)
-- go inside of it and select the "metrics" folder and choose that
+- go inside it and select the "metrics" folder and choose that
 - if it says "success", then continue onto the next page.
 - currently, we are having issues with button formatting MacOS for the tabs at the top of the screen when you press "record" it is recommended to use windows for testing currently
 - you can [record] datapoints to metrics you choose.
 Pressing the X button next to each metric will delete them permanently.